First Order Reaction

 What is a First-order Reaction

 A first-order reaction is a chemical reaction where the reaction rate depends linearly on the reactant’s concentration.
-In other words, if the concentration is doubled, then the reaction rate is also doubled.
-A first-order reaction can have one reactant, as with the decomposition reaction, or two reactants [1-6].
+In other words, if the concentration is doubled, the reaction rate is also doubled.
+A first-order reaction can have one reactant, for example, a decomposition reaction, or two reactants [1-6].

 First-order Reaction Rate Law